Skip to content

 • Includes calorie crops like beans, winter squash, zucchini, pumpkin, carrots, and beets

-• Each packet has clear instructions plus QR codes for deeper growing guides
+• Each packet has clear instructions plus QR codes when you want to dig deeper

 • Non-GMO Project Verified seeds with a germination guarantee